Published: January 21, 2022

 Jack and Grace Jenkinson took over 23-bed Lenore Care Home in Charles Avenue, Whitley Bay in 2019 when Grace’s parents put it up for sale.

-The couple have now purchased 22-bed Kendal House in Park Avenue, which cares for elderly residents with dementia, thanks to a £1.4m refinance package from Unity.
+The couple have now purchased 22-bed Kendal House in Park Avenue.
+It cares for elderly residents with dementia.
+They received a £1.4m refinance package from Unity.

-Jack, a qualified dentist at South Tees Hospitals NHS Trust, said: “Grace has worked at Lenore since she was 16 and we both love working in the care industry so it was a natural progression for us to take over.
+Jack is a qualified dentist at South Tees Hospitals NHS Trust.
+He said: “Grace has worked at Lenore since she was 16.
+We both love working in the care industry so it was a natural progression for us to take over.

-“We decided to buy Kendal House because the owners were retiring and it had an excellent reputation but the high street banks told us they would only fund 40-plus bed facilities.
-Thankfully a broker introduced us to Unity and they have been brilliant.
+“We decided to buy Kendal House because the owners were retiring and it had an excellent reputation.
+High street banks told us they would only fund 40-plus bed facilities.
+Thankfully, a broker introduced us to Unity and they have been brilliant.